liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/01-retrieve-and-display-guestbooks.markdown

 the `ListView` by calling `inflater.inflate` on the fragment's layout file `fragment_navigation_drawer.xml`.
 This file is represented by `R.layout.fragment_navigation_drawer`.
-You can think of this representation as an address the app uses to find the corresponding layout file.
+You can think of this representation as an address the app uses to find the layout file.
 That's all fine and well, but why do `xml` files need air pumped into them?
 Fortunately, we're not talking about that kind of inflation; Liferay is fresh out of air pumps and pressure gauges.
 When an Android layout `xml` file is inflated, its `xml` is converted into Java code that the system uses to draw the UI.
-In this case, `fragment_navigation_drawer.xml` only contains a single `ListView`, so it can be cast to a `ListView` object.
+In this case, `fragment_navigation_drawer.xml` only contains a single `ListView`, so it can be cast to a `ListView` object following inflation.

 After this, a click listener for the list's items is created and set to the `ListView`.
 This lets the app respond when the user taps an item in the drawer.
 The click listener does this by calling the `selectItem` method with the selected item's position in the list (for now, you don't need to worry about what this method does).

-Next, the `ArrayAdapter` is created inside the `setAdapter` method, which sets it to the `ListView`.
+Next, the `ArrayAdapter` is created inside the `setAdapter` method.
+There are two main things you should take note of in the `ArrayAdapter`.
+First is that it uses the layout `simple_list_item_activated_1` to render each of its items.
+This is one of Android's default layouts and is suitable in cases where each list item is only a single string.
+Using a default layout also means that you don't have to write your own layout file.
+The second thing of note in the `ArrayAdapter` is the array of hardcoded `"Section *"` strings.
+You'll replace this shortly.
+The `setAdapter` method sets the adapter to the `ListView`.

 The `onCreateView` method then finishes by setting the currently selected list item in the UI and returning the `ListView`.
 Now that you understand the basics of how `onCreateView` works here, you'll change it to display guestbooks from the Guestbook portlet.

 Begin by declaring the following variable in the `NavigationDrawerFragment`
 class:

     public ArrayAdapter _adapter;